aclindsa/ofxgo/README.md

+# OFXGo

 [![Go Report Card](https://goreportcard.com/badge/github.com/aclindsa/ofxgo)](https://goreportcard.com/report/github.com/aclindsa/ofxgo)
 [![Build Status](https://travis-ci.org/aclindsa/ofxgo.svg?branch=master)](https://travis-ci.org/aclindsa/ofxgo)
 [![Coverage Status](https://coveralls.io/repos/github/aclindsa/ofxgo/badge.svg?branch=master)](https://coveralls.io/github/aclindsa/ofxgo?branch=master)
 [![GoDoc](https://godoc.org/github.com/aclindsa/ofxgo?status.svg)](https://godoc.org/github.com/aclindsa/ofxgo)

-# ofxgo

-A library for querying OFX servers and parsing the responses and an example command-line client.
+**OFXGo** is a library for querying OFX servers and/or parsing the responses.
+It also provides an example command-line client to demonstrate the use of the library.

 ## Goals

 The main purpose of this project is to provide a library to make it easier to query financial information with OFX from the comfort of Golang, without having to marshal/unmarshal to SGML or XML.
-The library does *not* intend to abstract away all of the details of the OFX specification, which would be very difficult to do well.
+The library does *not* intend to abstract away all of the details of the OFX specification, which would be difficult to do well.
 Instead, it exposes the OFX SGML/XML hierarchy as structs which mostly resemble it.

 Because the OFX specification is rather... 'comprehensive,' it can be difficult for those unfamiliar with it to figure out where to start.
 To that end, I have